-The discussion phase: what it’s like
+The discussion phase: What it’s like

 I suspect that the reason why the post-presentation discussion is so intimidating is because its question-and-answer format is similar to an examination.
 This is, however, a quite different situation.
 Even though you feel that there is a power differential, this is an interaction among peers.
-The audience is not there to test your knowledge: rather they have chosen to attend your talk because they think that you have something interesting to say.
+The audience is not there to test your knowledge: rather, they have chosen to attend your talk because they think that you have something interesting to say.
 Comments, then, are a sign that the audience engaged with your talk, and – in most cases – that they want to better understand what you said, or that they want to think about it together with you.

-- Display comments: While most feedback you get is likely to be helpful in one way or another, some conference participants might hijack the discussion phase to display their knowledge or erudition.
-Rather than engage with your paper, they use it as a prompt for a tirade about some topic which they feel confident discussing.
+While most feedback you get is likely to be helpful in one way or another, some conference participants might hijack the discussion phase to display their knowledge or erudition.
+Rather than engage with your paper, they use it as a prompt for a tirade about whatever topic which they feel confident discussing.
 A competent panel chair will be able to spot such comments and deal with them, and the audience generally are familiar enough with such behaviour to ignore it, so you needn’t concern yourself too much about it.
 That said, you can find some more advice for presenters in the last section of the post.

-Answering questions: what to do
+Answering questions: What to do

-- Listen: Allow your interlocutor to develop their comment in full, even if you are fairly sure you can predict its content.
+- Listen: Allow your interlocutor to develop their comment in full, even if you are fairly sure that you can predict its content.
 If you cannot hear the question, ask them to repeat.

 - Rephrase: There are several reasons why it’s very helpful to restate the comment in your own words.
 To begin with, it is a useful comprehension check, plus it helps you to cognitively process what was said.
-Furthermore, it ensures that all the members of the audience hear the question (this is especially important, when the speaker is in the first rows, facing you and speaking without a microphone).
-Lastly, it allows you to separate the content of the question from its potentially hostile wording.
+Furthermore, it ensures that all the members of the audience hear the question (this is especially important when the speaker is in the first rows, facing you and speaking without a microphone).
+Lastly, it helps you to separate the content of the question from its potentially hostile wording.